Frequently Asked Questions

 We are a permanent, non-profit church loan fund that has been serving churches for over sixty-five years.
 BCLC Church Lending accepts loan applications from Baptist churches, which cooperate with their local Baptist association or their state Baptist convention, and from BCLC Supported Churches as defined in our Vision, Mission, & Core Beliefs.

 What is your primary purpose?

-To help churches make good finanical decisions in regards to its borrowed funds.
+To help churches make good financial decisions in regards to borrowed funds.
 Our loan products give our customers the opportunity to have efficient and affordable church real estate loan options.

 What types of loans do you make?

 We make loans for numerous purposes such as land and church building purchases; remodeling and renovation projects; construction of a church sanctuary, educational building, children’s building or family life center; and refinancing of existing debt.
 See Loan Types.

 Texas, Georgia, Alabama, South Carolina, North Carolina, Florida, Virginia, Arkansas, Kentucky, Tennessee, Oklahoma, Arizona, Mississippi, & Louisiana.

 How much can our church borrow?

 There is a borrowing capacity calculator that can give you an estimate, but the only way to get a true borrowing capacity amount for your church is to complete and send a church loan application to our office.